(All fields required)

 Please enter your name.

 Seeking employment as a young adult with special needs can present some unique challenges, such as training and job matching based on an individual's abilities.
-The Center for Infants and Children with Special Needs at Cincinnati Children's puts patients and families in touch with special resources designed to help conquer these challenges.
+The Complex Care Center at Cincinnati Children's puts patients and families in touch with special resources designed to help conquer these challenges.

 Vocational Rehabilitation Agencies help people who have physical or mental disabilities prepare for, find or keep employment.
 Services can include counseling and guidance to help the individual plan vocational goals, adjust to the working world, training to learn job skills in trade school, college, university, on the job or at home.